 With so many Christians in America giving up on their active pursuit of God, I believe we need to help them diagnose the reasons for their apathy.
 It seems as if they have the attitude of; “I did the church thing, got the t-shirt and I am over it”.
 “I don’t see the need or the payoff of seeking hard after God the way I used to”.

 Some researchers estimate that tens of millions of evangelical believers have stopped active involvement in a community of believers.
-My article “The Church In Transition” addresses the corporate and institutional blindness we have about how we “do” church and why it results in so many dropping out from boredom.
+You may find the “12 Reasons” why some believers are actively “unchurching” informative as to why your friends or relatives are no longer part of the traditional church scene.
+My article “The Church In Transition” addresses why the institutional church may have a blind spot about how we “do” church and why it results in so many dropping out from boredom.
 In a nutshell, believers need exposure to not only pastoral ministry, but apostolic and prophetic graces to go onto maturity and find spiritual employment in the kingdom of God.

 However on an individual level, some of this apparent lack of passion and zeal for God may be a maturity thing; a realignment of our kinetic, youthful activity to a more balanced and educated approach to God.
 Perhaps a more knowledgeable understanding of the Gospel of Grace and the finished work of Christ reduces the amount of striving in our lives.
 In other words we are no longer driven by the condemnation of the Law and the fear-based, performance trap that comes with it.
 For more about the Grace Movement you may want to see “In The Year 2023”.

 Yet sadly most Americans haven’t found the sweet spot of a mature marathoner, running toward the prize of the upward call in Christ.
 They have become spectators who are no longer running the race with patience.
 Even the sporadic trip to church to appease their conscious is insufficient to dissuade their unconscious “knowing” that they have in reality quit the race altogether.